tempestsbox/ttb/CONTRIBUTING.md

     - `{"translate":"block.ttb.tempest_crafter"}`
     - `{"translate":"item.ttb.amethyst"}`
 - Any custom entity (e.g. custom crafters, mobs & area effect clouds) should have the `ttb_entity` tag
+- Tags themselves should be as verbose as possible
+    - Take the staff durability update function, for example, with the tag `ttb_staff_durability_modification`

 ## Custom Item Loot Table Format
 TTB adopts the format of using loot tables to register custom items.
 This means that they can be called upon from one source, registered at `ttb:items/<item>`.